ooni/probe-cli/docs/design/dd-005-dslx.md

 This function creates a background goroutine that streams the content of the list onto the channel, then closes the channel.

-(The `StreamList` function is named `Stream` in the prototype, and we should rename it before merging into probe-cli.)

 Thanks to `StreamList`, we can write a `Map` example as follows: